-Screens make an excellent addition, don’t you think?
-Over the years, the design for raised garden beds had evolved.
+A raised garden bed with screen makes the perfect medium, don’t you think?
+Over the years, the design for raised garden beds has evolved.
 Some have incorporated trellises or have used galvanized steel, old tires, water troughs, cinder blocks, and logs.
-Another excellent innovation would be to put up screens around it that would keep animals and critters away from your plants.
+While some have installed screens around it to keep animals and critters away from plants.

 If you already have existing raised garden beds, you can simply make this as an add-on.
 It’s an easy and inexpensive build with really great benefits.